Editor's note: This article was updated on Aug. 23, 2021.

 But the inequitable distribution of the COVID-19 vaccine on the global sphere isn’t just an issue of morals or ethics.
 When it comes to an infectious disease that does not respect borders, COVID-19 and emerging variants such as Delta will continue to be a threat to the international community as long as it exists anywhere in the world.

 “Vaccine nationalism only helps the virus propagate,” Dr. Angela K. Shen, visiting scientist at the Vaccine Education Center at Children’s Hospital of Philadelphia, told Global Citizen.
 “In order for a vaccine to work, you need most of society to be protected — and that protection happens when you get everyone vaccinated.
 So you want to roll this out to everyone because, inherently, that’s how you protect everyone collectively.”

 Especially with the appearance of new variants in the context of the current COVID-19 pandemic, the more people left unvaccinated, the bigger and potentially more severe the collective risk.

-In order to prevent an allocation system based on a country’s purchasing power, the COVID-19 Vaccine Global Access Facility, known as COVAX, was created to help poorer countries vaccinate their populations.
+In order to help prevent an allocation system based on a country’s purchasing power, the COVID-19 Vaccine Global Access Facility, known as COVAX, was created to help low- and middle-income countries vaccinate their populations.

-The global collaboration, co-led by the WHO, Gavi, the Vaccine Alliance, and the Coalition for Epidemic Preparedness Innovations (CEPI), aims to secure at least 2 billion doses by the end of 2021 and ensure equitable access for 92 low- and middle-income countries that cannot afford to pay for vital supplies on their own.
+The global collaboration, co-led by the WHO, Gavi, the Vaccine Alliance, and the Coalition for Epidemic Preparedness Innovations (CEPI), aims to secure at least 2 billion doses by the end of 2021 and ensure equitable access for 92 low- and middle-income countries.

 Beyond equitable distribution on the global scale, individual countries also face the issue of unequal access to the vaccine among their own populations.
 Just as high-income countries can hoard vaccines for their citizens, wealthy individuals can use their purchasing power to get priority access if no guidelines are implemented.